Balkanna/MoGo/README.md

 # MoGo
 Responsive Landing Page.
-Build with HTML, CSS and JS.
+Built on HTML, CSS and JS.